• Skip to primary navigation

 1. Acquire a Bachelor’s Degree

-The first step to becoming a professor is to acquire a bachelor’s degree.
-You can begin by pursuing an undergraduate level training in the area you want to specialize in.
+The first step to becoming a professor is to gain a bachelor’s degree.
+You can begin by pursuing undergraduate-level training in the area you want to specialize in.
 Although It is not always necessary to pursue a bachelor’s degree in the field you want to base.

-But, in any way, you may still choose to continue with another discipline after your bachelor’s program in one discipline.
+But, you may still choose to continue with another discipline after your bachelor’s program in one discipline.

 2. Attend A Graduate School